bryanbritten/hl7-integration/README.md

 - `transformer`: Reads and processes the raw messages.
 - `fhir-converter`: Converts `ADT_A01` messages from HL7v2 to FHIR.
 - `fhir-transformer`: Reads messages from the `silver` layer and stores the FHIR equivalent in the `gold` layer.
-- `logger`: Monitors the pipeline, aggregets performance metrics, and alerts on errors.
+- `logger`: Monitors the pipeline, aggregets performance metrics, and alerts on errors. (currently not implemented)

 ### Producer